🛠 Hardware Fix

 Restart Your Computer

-Restarting clears temporary system issues that may block USB detection.
+Restarting clears temporary system errors that may block detection.

 • Restart your PC